Neck Injuries Resulting From Automobile Collisions

 Those who have been unlucky enough to be caught in a serious traffic accident in the past will know instinctively that avoiding injury is very difficult, especially at the speeds encountered on our modern day roadways.
 Whether a car or commercial trucking wreck takes place on an interstate, beltway or rural route, there is no doubt that injuries are bound to occur when a negligent driver creates a serious accident situation that is unavoidable.

-As a Maryland personal injury law firm, the professional staff at Lebowitz & Mzhen, LLC, understands that many auto, truck and motorcycles collisions are the simple, yet tragic result of one driver’s thoughtless or careless actions.
+As a Maryland personal injury law firm, the professional staff at Lebowitz & Mzhen Personal Injury Lawyers, understands that many auto, truck and motorcycles collisions are the simple, yet tragic result of one driver’s thoughtless or careless actions.
 Being the innocent party in a negligence-based traffic accident is hardly any real consolation for the victims who are left to face days or weeks of hospital care and maybe months thereafter of physical rehabilitation.

 Some people never recover fully from the serious injuries sustained in a typical Maryland or Washington, D.C., car or commercial trucking crash.
 There are those who end up with chronic and painful aftereffects of their initial bodily injuries following a crash.
 As Baltimore-based attorneys, we understand that most any roadway accident has the potential for some bad results.
 Cuts and bruises will likely heal over time, thought the scars may be significant; but some neck, back and head injuries can leave a person with a lifetime of pain and discomfort.